Dave Hakstol

-David Hakstol (born July 30, 1968) is a Canadian ice hockey coach, currently serving as the head coach of the Seattle Kraken of the National Hockey League (NHL).
-A native of Warburg, Alberta, Hakstol was the head coach for Sioux City Musketeers for four seasons.
-He was also the head coach of the University of North Dakota men's ice hockey team for 11 seasons.
-Hakstol played for the Fighting Sioux from 1989 to 1992 and in the International Hockey League for five years before becoming a coach.
-Hakstol served as head coach of the Philadelphia Flyers from May 2015 until December 2018.
-He was an assistant coach for Canada's national men's team in 2017 and 2019.
+David Hakstol (born July 30, 1968) is a Canadian professional ice hockey coach who is currently an assistant coach for the Colorado Avalanche.
+Hakstol was the head coach for Sioux City Musketeers for four seasons, followed by four years as an assistant at his alma mater, the University of North Dakota.
+He was promoted to head coach in 2004 and led the program for eleven seasons.
+Hakstol was a head coach of the Philadelphia Flyers of the National Hockey League (NHL) in 2015, leading the team until his firing in 2018.
+Additionally, he served as the first head coach of the NHL's Seattle Kraken from 2021 to 2024, after their expansion.
+Internationally, Hakstol was an assistant coach for Canada's national men's team in 2017 and 2019.